-The company’s lean:green environmental strategy is therefore a central part of the strategy for navigating towards zero emissions.
-Read more about this strategy in the chapter “Sustainability at WWL”
+The company’s Lean:Green environmental approach is a central part of the strategy for navigating towards zero emissions.
+You can read more about this in ‘Sustainability at Wallenius Wilhelmsen’.

 GHG emissions from ships

 Transoceanic shipping is an industry of paradoxes.
-It is the most carbon efficient mode of transport there is, yet it accounts for over 2% of global CO2 emissions and there is currently no viable substitute for fossil fuels.
-The emissions arise from the onboard generation of energy for propulsion and electricity to run ancillary systems.
-All the power generated comes from the fuel oil, which means fuel consumed is accountable for the entirety of Scope 1 and Scope 2 emissions, i.e. the sum of all emissions from sources that are owned or controlled by the company plus emissions from the consumption of purchased energy.
+It is the most carbon efficient mode of transport, yet it accounts for over 2% of global CO2 emissions, and there is currently no viable substitute for fossil fuels.
+The emissions are the result of the onboard generation of energy for propulsion, as well as electricity and steam to run ancillary systems.
+Power is generated from fuel oil, which means fuel consumed is accountable for all Scope one and Scope two emissions of the fleet.

 Vessel performance management

-Fuel consumption of each vessel, whether at sea or alongside, is recorded daily along with many other factors that affect performance.
-The data is assessed by the Marine Operations Management team to determine vessel performance.
-Adjustments are continuously made to achieve a more optimal result.
-For credibility, the total and relative CO2 results for the entire fleet under WWL’s control are independently verified and reported annually in compliance with the ISO14064 standards for greenhouse gas accounting and verification.
+The fuel consumption of each vessel is recorded daily along with many other factors that affect performance.
+The data is assessed by the Marine Operations Management team to determine vessel performance, and adjustments are continuously made to achieve a better result.
+The total and relative CO2 results for the entire fleet under Wallenius Wilhelmsen’s control are reported in line with the ISO 14064 standard for greenhouse gas accounting.

-The relative CO2 objective will apply to the combined performance of all vessels under the control of the company, regardless of whether they are owned or chartered.
-Major factors that will contribute to achieving the result will be optimised fleet deployment and utilisation made possible by the creation of WWL, enhancing hull fouling management and by adding four more HERO vessels to the fleet.
+The relative CO2 objective (CO2/tonne kilometre) applies to the combined performance of all vessels under the company’s control, regardless of whether they are owned or chartered.
+Major factors that will contribute to achieving the result will be: optimised fleet deployment and utilisation, enhanced hull fouling management, and the addition of four modern and efficient HERO vessels to the global fleet.